narayanpromax/mysql2pgsql-docker/README.md

 # mysql2pgsql-docker
-MySQL to PostgreSQL with pgloder and Docker
+MySQL to PostgreSQL with pgloader and Docker